 Executive directors normally receive basic pay only.
 There are no formal bonus or incentive schemes in operation or any form of share option scheme or long term incentive plan, although the executive directors were each paid an additional fee in both the current and prior financial year in recognition of their exceptional contribution to the Group.
-The executive directors are incentivised by virtue of all shares in issue, with the exception of the 763 shares beneficially owned by Mr D Davis, being held by or on behalf of themselves, other members of their families and their charitable interests.
+The executive directors are incentivised by virtue of all shares in issue, with the exception of 763 shares, being held by or on behalf of themselves, other members of their families and their charitable interests.